gazed/vu/internal/render/README.md

 Note that the webgpu spec is not released, and also the golang `syscall/js`, used to wrap the javascript API, is not done either.

-Could maybe generate the go code from the yml.
+Potentially generate the go code from the yml.
 See `https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.yml`
 The yml file is used to generate webgpu.h which is then used by dawn and webgpu-native.
 Also see the pure rust webgpu implementation at `https://github.com/gfx-rs/wgpu`